Cloud-Native-Security/misconfiguration-controller/README.md

 The deployment will be changed by the operator once per day for as long as it is running inside the Kubernetes cluster and the deployment has the annotation.

 Otherwise, the reconcilation loop will run if either of the following is true:
-1. A new Operator CRD with misconfiguration is deployed to the Kubernetes cluster and the same namespace contains a deployment with the Operator annotation is set to "true".
+A new Operator CRD with misconfiguration is deployed to the Kubernetes cluster and the same namespace contains a deployment with the Operator annotation is set to "true".
-2. A new Deployment is applied to the cluster and the Operator annotation is set to "true".

 ### Uninstall CRDs
 To delete the CRDs from the cluster: